- Analysing a roller coaster ride

 This proves that the curve of shortest length is the straight line.

 The Stationary Action Principle (also known as the least action principle) is similar to Fermat's least time principle.
-The principle can be used to derive Newton's laws of motion.
+This principle can be used to derive Newton's laws of motion.
 When generalized, it can even be used to derive the equations describing electromagnetism, quantum mechanics, quantum field theory and general relativity.

 The Stationary Action Principle states that the trajectory taken by a particle or system between an initial point x1=x(t1) and a final point x2=x(t2) is the one for which the action is stationary.
 The action is defined as the functional: